mpike91/React-Magic-Eight-Ball/README.md

 4) Start app: `npm start`

 ## My Contribution
 No starter code was provided.
+The entire app was written by me.